jcloix/jp-vocab-assistant/README.md

 - Single Google Document
 - Polling-based detection (no real-time push notifications)

-These constraints are intentional to keep the project focused on learning and clean architecture.
+These constraints are intentional to keep the project focused on **clean architecture and serverless design principles**.

 ---